drmingdrmer/consensus-essence/src/list/raft-leader-step-down.md

 But the leader does **NOT** have to give up leadership:

-Despite being unable to cast a ballot(vote) for other candidates, a learner(AKA non-voter, a node removed from cluster config) can nevertheless be a leader(or become a candidate) as long as it wants.
+Despite it **should not** cast a ballot(vote) for other candidates, a learner(AKA non-voter, a node removed from cluster config) can nevertheless be a leader(or become a candidate) as long as it wants.
 This non-voting leader:

 - handles write operations in the same way as a normal leader, except the local log store does not count in majority.
 - handles read operations in the same way as a normal leader.

+**NOTE**: A learner(non-voter) does not have to reject vote requests.
+Because raft ensures that a candidate using the second-to-last committed config would never become the leader.
+Thanks to [Gao Xinge](https://www.zhihu.com/people/gao-xinge).

 ![](./raft-leader-step-down-optimize.jpeg)